 Neighborhood Development

-The turning point in the neighborhood’s development came in 1936 when Ellipse Park (now known as Bonnie Brae Park), which was the centerpiece of Saco DeBoer’s plan, was constructed.
+The turning point in the neighborhood’s development came in 1936 when Bonnie Brae Park (colloquially known as Circle Park), which was the centerpiece of Saco DeBoer’s plan, was constructed.
 Homes built up around the park.
 Winding streets surrounding the elliptical-shaped park turned Bonnie Brae into a serene residential enclave in the midst of the city (and at one time so confused the Fire Department that a fire captain toured the neighborhood and mapped it so firefighters would know where to go).

 Bonnie Brae remained largely undeveloped until 1940 when more custom home construction occurred, and Bonnie Brae began enjoying its reputation for fine living and beautiful homes.
 When World War II ended, housing construction boomed and most of the homes east of the park were constructed.
 Building continued through 1956 when the final homes were completed – “final” at the time.